|

 The back way on my own farm.
 Saw Jas Keelan only 2 or 3 hours before he saved the bridge & became a Southern Hero.

-Thomas' Legion of Cherokee Indians and Highlanders
+Thomas' Legion of Cherokee Indians

-This command was originally intended for local defense in the
+command was originally intended for local defense in the mountains of East Tennessee and Western North Carolina, and was generally

-Highlanders."
-Colonel W. H. Thomas, its founder, was an old-line Democrat, and a leading citizen and politician in Western
+known as part of "Thomas' Legion of Indians and Highlanders."
+Colonel W. H. Thomas, its founder, was an old-line Democrat,

-North Carolina – was a man of considerable means, and was personally well known to President Davis and Cabinet.
-He was
+and a leading citizen and politician in Western North Carolina – was a man of considerable means, and was personally

-born in Haywood county and raised to manhood close by the Cherokee Indians and at an early day espoused their cause, and prevented
+well known to President Davis and Cabinet.
+He was born in Haywood county and raised to manhood close by the Cherokee Indians

-the forced removal to the West, of those in Western North Carolina, by General Scott [General Winfield Scott] in 1836 to 1838.
+and at an early day espoused their cause, and prevented the forced removal to the West, of those in Western North Carolina, by General Scott [General Winfield Scott] in 1836 to 1838.
 He was adopted by the Indians and upon the deaths of their old chiefs, Yona-gus-kee and Juna-lus-kee,

 he was made chief and for twenty-five years prior to the war was also the Government Agent for these Indians.